By EVANDRO MENEZES DE CARVALHO

 In his speech at the opening ceremony of the First Belt and Road Forum for International Cooperation in 2017, Xi said: “The pursuit of the Belt and Road Initiative is not a reinvention of the wheel.”
 In fact, there are many other models of economic cooperation in the world as well as in Latin America.
 But if China is not reinventing the wheel, at least it's making it spin.
 The BRI is a very welcome initiative in this world where there are some countries adopting a unilateralist approach and losing their faith in the benefits of multilateralism.

-Evandro Menezes de Carvalho is chief executive editor of the Brazilian version of the magazine China Today and head of the Brazil-China Studies Center of FGV Law School, Brazil.
+EVANDRO MENEZES DE CARVALHO is chief executive editor of the Portuguese edition of China Today, a professor of international law and head of the Center for Brazil-China Studies at the FGV’s Rio de Janeiro Law School, Brazil.